-3. Plaintiff, JENNIFER LE FEUVRE, is the owner of the federal copyright registrations that protect the creative content of Plaintiff's images.
+- 3. Plaintiff, JENNIFER LE FEUVRE, is the owner of the federal copyright registration that protects the creative content of Plaintiff's image.
 Le Feuvre is an artist and surface pattern designer who produces works under the name "Micklyn Le Feuvre."
-She creates products and designs for various uses including home décor, furniture, wall art, technology, and many more.

-4. This action has been filed by Plaintiff to combat online copyright infringers who trade upon Plaintiff's reputation, goodwill, and valuable copyrights by selling and/or offering for sale products in connection with Plaintiff's images.
-In addition, the Defendants are selling unauthorized products that are based on and derived from the copyrighted subject matter of Plaintiff's images.

-5. Plaintiff is the owner of United States Copyright Registration Nos.
-VA 2-396-033; VA 2-392-451; VA 2-392-424; VA 2-396-040; and VA 2-392-459 (the "Micklyn Le Feuvre Works") and the registrations are attached hereto as Exhibit 1.
-Upon information and belief, the copyrights have an effective date that predates the Defendants' acts of copyright infringement.
+She creates products and designs for various uses including home décor, furniture, wall art, technology, and many more. - 4.
+This action has been filed by Plaintiff to combat online copyright infringers who trade upon Plaintiff's reputation, goodwill, and valuable copyright by selling and/or offering for sale products in connection with Plaintiff's image.
+In addition, the Defendants are selling unauthorized products that are based on and derived from the copyrighted subject matter of Plaintiff's image. - 5.
+Plaintiff is the owner of United States Copyright Registration No. VA 2-395-892 (the "Micklyn Le Feuvre Work") and the registration is attached hereto as Exhibit 1.
+Upon information and belief, the copyright has an effective date that predates the Defendants' acts of copyright infringement. - 6.
+In an effort to illegally profit from the creative content of the Micklyn Le Feuvre Work, Defendants have created numerous Defendant Internet Stores and designed them to appear to be selling authorized Micklyn Le Feuvre Products.

-Case: 1:24-cv-09640 Document #: 1 Filed: 10/07/24 Page 3 of 17 PageID #:3

-6. In an effort to illegally profit from the creative content of the Micklyn Le Feuvre Works, Defendants have created numerous Defendant Internet Stores and designed them to appear to be selling authorized Micklyn Le Feuvre Products.

-7. The Defendant Internet Stores share unique identifiers, such as design elements and similarities of the unauthorized products offered for sale, establishing a logical relationship between them and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
+- 7. The Defendant Internet Stores share unique identifiers, such as design elements and similarities of the unauthorized products offered for sale, establishing a logical relationship between them and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
 Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal operation.
-Plaintiff is forced to file this action to combat Defendants' piracy of the Micklyn Le Feuvre Works.
-Plaintiff has been and continues to be irreparably damaged through loss of control over the creative content of the valuable copyrights, reputation, goodwill, the quality, and ability to license as a result of Defendants' actions and seeks injunctive and monetary relief.

-8. The rise of online retailing, coupled with the ability of e-commerce sites to hide their identities, has made it nearly impossible for policing actions to be undertaken by Plaintiff because taking advantage of takedown procedures to remove infringing products would be an ineffective and endless game of whack-a-mole against the mass piracy that is occurring over the internet.
-Sadly, a swarm of infringers have decided to trade upon Plaintiff's reputation, goodwill, and valuable copyrights by selling and/or offering for sale products in connection with Plaintiff's images.
-The aggregated effect of the mass piracy that is taking place has overwhelmed Plaintiff and Plaintiff's ability to police Plaintiff's rights against the hundreds of anonymous defendants who are selling illegal infringing products at prices below an original.

-9. To be able to offer the infringing products at a price substantially below the cost of original, while still being able to turn a profit after absorbing the cost of manufacturing, advertising, and shipping requires an economy of scale only achievable through a cooperative effort throughout the supply chain.
+Plaintiff is forced to file this action to combat Defendants' piracy of the Micklyn Le Feuvre Work.
+Plaintiff has been and continues to be irreparably damaged through loss of control over the creative content of the valuable copyright, reputation, goodwill, the quality, and ability to license as a result of Defendants' actions and seeks injunctive and monetary relief. - 8.
+The rise of online retailing, coupled with the ability of e-commerce sites to hide their identities, has made it nearly impossible for policing actions to be undertaken by Plaintiff because taking advantage of takedown procedures to remove infringing products would be an ineffective and endless game of whack-a-mole against the mass piracy that is occurring over the internet.
+Sadly, a swarm of infringers have decided to trade upon Plaintiff's reputation, goodwill, and valuable copyright by selling and/or offering for sale products in connection with Plaintiff's images.
+The aggregated effect of the mass piracy that is taking place has overwhelmed Plaintiff and Plaintiff's ability to police Plaintiff's rights against the hundreds of anonymous defendants who are selling illegal infringing products at prices below an original. - 9.
+To be able to offer the infringing products at a price substantially below the cost of original, while still being able to turn a profit after absorbing the cost of manufacturing, advertising, and shipping requires an economy of scale only achievable through a cooperative effort throughout the supply chain.
 As Homeland Security's recent report confirms, infringers act in concert through coordinated supply chains and distribution networks to unfairly compete with legitimate brand owners while generating huge profits for the illegal pirating network: